root-project/web/manual/python/index.md

 toc_sticky: true
 ---

-ROOT can also be used from Python thanks to its Python-C++ bindings, called **PyROOT**.
-PyROOT allows to access all the ROOT functionality from Python while, at the same time, benefiting from the performance of the ROOT C++ libraries.
+ROOT can be used from Python thanks to its Python-C++ bindings, called **PyROOT**.
+PyROOT is HEP's entrance to all C++ from Python, e.g. for frameworks and their steering code.
+The PyROOT bindings are *automatic* and *dynamic*: no pre-generation of Python wrappers is necessary.

+With PyROOT, all the ROOT functionality can be accessed from Python while, at the same time, benefiting from the performance of the ROOT C++ libraries.

 PyROOT is compatible with both Python2 (>= 2.7) and Python3.